vic-ma/howtodismantle.github.io/_posts/2025-02-13-Elevate-Your-Workflow-Building-a-Next-Gen-Continuous-Improvement-Board-with-Office-365-ToDo.md

 ![image](/assets/2025-02-13/020.png)

-Later we want to show all open tasks in our list to the end user, so we need to filter out all completed task by using a simple dataflow with a filter for tasks with Status "notStarted".
+Later, we want to show all the open tasks in our list to the end user.
+So, we filter out all the completed tasks with a simple dataflow that filters out tasks with the status `notStarted`.

 ![image](/assets/2025-02-13/030.png)